-SPECTRE’s member Dr. No is dead and the evil organization wants revenge.
-The terrorist syndicate sets up an elaborate trap for James Bond (Sean Connery, The Untouchables) that involves a sexy Russian agent (Daniela Bianchi, Requiem for a Secret Agent) and a Soviet encryption device.
+SPECTRE’s member Dr. No is dead, and the evil organization wants revenge.
+The terrorist syndicate sets up an elaborate trap for M16’s James Bond (Sean Connery, The Untouchables) that involves a sexy Russian agent (Daniela Bianchi, Requiem for a Secret Agent) and a Soviet encryption device.

 Reaction & Thoughts:

 There is not that much action, but the well-constructed narrative kept me glued to the TV screen.
-I liked the fact that you are made part of the adventure — you travel alongside Bond, encountering new characters and uncovering new clues.
-The twists and turns are fun and you get to see many beautiful locales.
+I liked the fact that you are made part of the adventure — you travel alongside Bond, encountering new characters and uncovering puzzling clues.
+The twists and turns are fun, and you get to see many beautiful places across the world.

-From Russia with Love is the first movie in the series that has a pre-title sequence.
-It’s also the first movie that has a title song.
-Curiously, the song, performed by Matt Monro, is played over the end of the credits and frankly, it’s not all that good.
+From Russia with Love introduces a host of new ideas which would become important elements of the long-running franchise: SPECTRE’s Ernst Stavro Blofeld makes his appearance in the series, and this is the first Bond movie that has a pre-title sequence.
+It’s also the first movie in the series that has a title song.
+Curiously, the theme song, performed by British crooner Matt Monro (aka “The Man with the Golden Voice”), is played over the end of the credits and frankly, it’s not all that good.

 Conclusions & Final Thoughts:

-From Russia with Love is one of the strongest entries in the franchise, definitely one of Connery’s best (it is the actor’s favorite Bond movie).
+From Russia with Love is one of the strongest entries in the franchise, definitely one of Sean Connery’s best (apparently, it is the actor’s favorite Bond movie).
 The film has a great balance between gritty espionage, humor and romance.
+The excellent cast and exotic locations are the icing on the cake.
 Color, 115 minutes, Rated PG.

 James Bond will return